How to Plan a Micro Wedding in Maine

 micro wedding same sex couple

-What is a micro-wedding?
+Micro Wedding.
 This is not a term we have all been familiar with but this is something that has been around for a long time, yes, pre COVID days.
 This is a newer term for many in light of the COVID pandemic and the impact it has had on the world.
-During the COVID-19 pandemic, many of the guidelines for weddings changed, for quite some time there were only allow 10-50 people and at this time it didn’t stop people from still going forward with one of the best days of their lives with or without a global pandemic.
-It did however change how many people could attend and what weddings looked like, 10-50 people hence the term Micro Wedding.
-Although we are still in this pandemic here in Maine and globally, I have been booking several more Micro weddings and have come to love these deeply intimate weddings the most.
+During the COVID-19 pandemic many of the guidelines for weddings changed, for quite some time there were only allow 10-50 people and at this time it didn’t stop people for still going forward with one of the best days of their lives with or without a global pandemic.
+It did however change how many people could attend and what weddings looked like, 10-50 people hence the term Micro wedding.
+Although we are still in this pandemic I have been booking several more Micro weddings and have come to love these deeply intimate weddings the most.

 What Makes a Micro Wedding?

-Can I Plan A Maine Micro Wedding By Myself?
+Can I Plan A Micro Wedding By Myself?

-Of course, you can, you can do anything.
+Of course you can, you can do anything.
 Planning a wedding big or small is a lot of work but can definitely be done with the help of family and friends.
 However, I do suggest if it’s in your budget to hire a wedding planner.
-Hiring a wedding planner will take a lot of the stress of the actual planning.
+Hiring a wedding planner will take a lot of the stress of the actual planning of you.
 You generate all the ideas and the wedding of your dreams and tell them what you’d like and they do the heavy lifting and make the dream a reality all while you sit back and enjoy the process.

 See this Micro Maine Wedding Film